bloominstituteoftechnology/Preprocessing-II/README.md

 * [X] Fork the project into your GitHub user account
 * [X] Clone the forked project into a directory on your machine
-* [Xless] You are now ready to build this project with your preferred IDE
+* [X] You are now ready to build this project with your preferred IDE

 ## Task 2: Set up your preprocessor
 * [X] Verify that you have LESS installed correctly by running `lessc -v` in your terminal, if you don't get a version message back, reach out to your project manager for help.